noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 \figenvsource{K means convergence.}{/assets/pages/datascience/K-means_convergence.gif}{}{https://commons.wikimedia.org/wiki/File:K-means_convergence.gif}

 ### Application
 Keep in mind that each row of `X_test` corresponds to one image and consists of $784$ values.
 If we imagine a $784$-dimensional space, we could map a handwritten digit to a single point in that space and when we do this for every image in the test data set, we will end up with $10.000$ points in a $784$-dimensional space.
-Hopefully images containing the same digit will end up close to each other because in this case we could successfully cluster them with K means.
+Hopefully, images containing the same digit will end up close to each other, because in this case we could successfully cluster them with K means.
 Since we have ten digits, we expect to find ten clusters and of course we do not have to program that algorithm all by ourselves.

 #### MLJ introduction

-Julia again offers a nice machine learning meta package called [`MLJ.jl`](https://github.com/alan-turing-institute/MLJ.jl) which provides a common interface to over 160 machine learning algorithms.
+Julia offers a nice machine learning meta package called [`MLJ.jl`](https://github.com/alan-turing-institute/MLJ.jl), which provides a common interface to over 160 machine learning algorithms.
 The basic workflow for using an unsupervised model is given by the following steps:
 1. Loading the data
 1. Loading the model
 1. Instantiating the model
 1. Transforming the data
 1. Instantiating the machine (this is how `MLJ.jl` calls the object that combines the model with data)
 1. Fitting the machine/model by running `fit()` on the machine
-1. optional: Transforming the data by applying the fitted model
+1. Optional: Transforming the data by applying the fitted model

 #### MLJ application
 The code for loading the data and model is straight-forward: